DISORDERS OF CONSCIOUSNESS SPECIAL INTEREST GROUP (DOC SIG)

-We have the pleasure to announce the creation of a Special Interest Group (SIG) on Disorders of Consciousness (DOC) within the IBIA!
+The Disorders of Consciousness Special Interest Group (DOC SIG) was established in 2016.
 We encourage participation in the DOC SIG by interested clinicians and researchers.

 MISSION AND VISION STATEMENT